-Masks are optional.
+Masks are not mandated.
 If the fact that others might not wear masks concerns you, refer back to question #3.

 Once you enter the building, we encourage you to immediately go into the sanctuary and be seated.
-Please be respectful of other people's space and avoid physical contact with each other.
-We ask that people sit every other row and avoid sitting with people you haven't seen recently.
+We ask that people try to sit every other row and avoid sitting with people you haven't seen recently.

-We will be serving Communion on the 31st when we return, but it will look a little different.
+We serve Communion, but it will look a little different.
 The elders will serve Communion as usual, but we will not pass the plates.
 Instead, the elders will bring the plates to each individual.
-If you are nervous about taking Communion for any reason, we invite you to refrain from taking Communion this Sunday and wait until you can take it without concern.
+If you are nervous about taking Communion for any reason, we invite you to refrain from taking Communion that Sunday and wait until you can take it without concern.

 This would be a wonderful time for all of us to meditate on Ephesians 4:1-2 - “I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called, with all humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace.”